AndrewJBateman/angular-tailwind-ratp/README.md

 * [Angular framework v11](https://angular.io/)
 * [@angular/forms](https://angular.io/api/forms) used with [PatternValidator](https://angular.io/api/forms/PatternValidator)
 * [Reactive Extensions Library for Javascript rxjs v6](https://rxjs.dev/)
-* [Webpack v5](https://webpack.js.org/) static module bundler for modern JavaScript applications.
 * [Tailwindcss v2](https://tailwindcss.com/) CSS framework
-* [postcss-loader v4](https://www.npmjs.com/package/postcss-loader) Loader to process CSS with PostCSS.
-Transformations that are applied to the source code of a module, to pre-process files as you import or “load” them.
-* [postcss-scss v3](https://www.npmjs.com/package/postcss-scss) SCSS parser for PostCSS.
-* [ngx-build-plus](https://www.npmjs.com/package/ngx-build-plus) to extend the Angular CLI's default build behavior.
-Allows a partial custom webpack config to be merged with the CLI's one.

 ## :floppy_disk: Setup

 * Run `npm i` to install dependencies.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng build` to build the project.
+* Run `ng build` to build the project without css purging.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+* Run `ng build --configuration production` for a production build with css purging.

 ## :wrench: Testing